Golconda diamonds: Trading

 In 1621 and 1622, when the Golconda rulers learned about the demand for Golconda diamonds in Europe, they seized all of the mines and temporarily halted mining to increase the price, which then doubled.
-In 1627, high prices led Dutch traders to stop purchasing, and the British East India Company brought investments and purchased the diamonds, and their monopoly continued along with indigenous traders such as Mir Jumla II, Virji Vora, and Kasi Veranna until the mines became depleted in the 1830s.
-In the early 1900s, private companies such as Cartier, De Beers, and Van Cleef & Arpels created monopolies in their expertise in the jewellery trade following World War II and Indian Independence.
-Most of the impoverished governments and princely rulers came to an end, forcing them sell their jewels—including Golconda diamonds—which were later auctioned.
-Due to their royal lineage, mystical tales and advertising campaigns by these companies, Golconda diamonds became the global status reference.
+In 1627, high prices led Dutch traders to stop purchasing, and the British East India Company brought investments and purchased the diamonds.
+The company's monopoly continued alongside indigenous traders such as Mir Jumla II, Virji Vora, and Kasi Veranna until the mines became depleted in the 1830s.
+Most of the impoverished governments and princely rulers were removed from power, forcing them sell their jewels—including Golconda diamonds—which were later auctioned.
+Due to their royal lineage, mystical tales, and advertising campaigns by companies, Golconda diamonds became the global status reference.

+Paradesi Jews of Madras (now Chennai) traded in Golconda diamonds, precious stones, and corals.
+They had very good relations with the rulers of Golkonda because they maintained trade connections to some foreign countries (e.g. Ottoman Empire, Europe), and their language skills were useful.
+Although the Sephardim spoke Ladino (i.e. Judeo-Spanish), in India they learned Tamil and Konkani as well as Judeo-Malayalam from the Cochin Jews, also known as Malabar Jews.

+Jacques de Paiva (Jaime Paiva) Paradesi Jews, established good relations with East India Company (EIC) and those in power, which enabled him to buy several mines to source Golconda diamonds.
+Through his efforts, Jews were permitted to live and trade Golconda diamonds and corals within Fort St. George.

+De Paiva died in 1687 after a visit to his mines of Golconda diamonds and was buried in the Jewish cemetery which he had established in Peddanaickenpet, which later became the north Mint Street, alongside the synagogue which also existed at Mint Street.
+On his tombstone we find that he died in the month of Tishri 5548 / 1687 CE.